MicrosoftDocs/power-automate-docs/flow-docs/mobile-monitor-activity.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vZuYZ64K3tI?list=PL8nfc9haGeb55I9wL9QnWyHp3ctU2_ThF" frameborder="0" allowfullscreen></iframe>

-* Install the Microsoft Flow mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows) on a [supported device](getting-started.md#use-the-mobile-app).
+* Install the Power Automate mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows) on a [supported device](getting-started.md#use-the-mobile-app).
 The graphics in this topic reflect the iPhone version of the app, but the graphics on Android and Windows Phone are similar.
-* If you don't already have a flow, create one on [the website for Microsoft Flow](https://flow.microsoft.com/).
+* If you don't already have a flow, create one on [the website for Power Automate](https://flow.microsoft.com/).
 For easier testing, use one that you can trigger yourself instead of waiting for an external event.

 The flow in this tutorial runs when you receive mail from a specific address: